spatial-model-editor/setup-ci/README.md

           sme_deps_common: 2024.01.05
 ```

-If multiple jobs have the same id (e.g. when using matrix strategy) then an optional `cache_id` can be supplied to avoid cache already exists errors:
+If multiple jobs have the same id (e.g. when using matrix strategy) then an optional `cache_id` can be supplied to avoid "cache already exists" errors:

 ```yaml
       - uses: spatial-model-editor/setup-ci@2024.01.01